vinefeeder/HellYes/README.md

 *   allhell3.py
 *   allhell3gui.py

-Allhell3.py is coded for the all browsers (tested on Chrome, Firefox and Edge) and is supplied ready to download all media protected by widevine.
+Allhell3.py is coded for the all browsers (tested on Chrome, Firefox and Edge) and is supplied very nearly ready to download all media protected by widevine.
+You just need to provide a working Content Decryption Module and call it Device.wvd and place it in the top level folder of HellYes

 allhell3gui.py is a Graphical User Interface version of allhell3.py.